 County Road 111 (south/east of Halsey Manor Road)

-Manorville Hills County Park is a newly established Suffolk County Park that is located in one of the largest expanses of open space left on Long Island - 6,000 acres of land owned and managed between Suffolk County and NYS DEC (Otis Pike Wildlife Management Area (formerly Navy Cooperative Area)) in the core of the Long Island Central Pine Barrens (fact sheet (pdf)).
-Suffolk County maintains a small parking lot off of the Hot Water Street exit area on Suffolk County Route 111 (just southest of Halsey Manor Road).
-Here there is access to a number of blazed trails (including the 125-mile long Paumanok Path, that stretches from Rocky Pointh to Montauk), miles of unblazed trails and woods roads, a 13 mile mountain bike trail (in conjuction with C.L.I.M.B.) and a designated horse trail.
-An access permit (Region 1) (pdf) is required for hiking in lands owned by the NYS DEC.
+Manorville Hills County Park is a newly established Suffolk County Park that is located in one of the largest expanses of open space left on Long Island - 6,000 acres of land owned and managed between Suffolk County and NYS DEC (Otis Pike Pine Barrens State Forest (formerly Navy Cooperative Area)) in the core of the Long Island Central Pine Barrens.
+Suffolk County maintains a small parking lot off of the Hot Water Street exit area (Google Maps) on Suffolk County Route 111 (just southest of Halsey Manor Road).
+Here there is access to a number of blazed trails (including the 125-mile long Paumanok Path, that stretches from Rocky Pointh to Montauk), miles of unblazed trails and woods roads, a 13 mile mountain bike trail (in conjuction with CLIMB) and a designated horse trail.

 The terrain is fairly rugged (by Long Island standards) since the area was formed by the edge of the Wisconsin Stage Pleistocene glaciers.
 Debris (including large, seemingly randomly placed glacial erratics) was deposited around 22,000 years ago by glaciers as they stopped, melted and started receding.
 The Manorville Hills are located along the Ronkonkoma terminal moraine (the line of debris left at the southernmost edge of the glacier), which forms what is now the spine of Long Island and its South Fork (Geology of Long Island).
 The topography is considered "knob and kettle", consisting of various mounds (the knobs) and depressions (the kettles) formed when blocks of ice left behind by the glaciers melt (which may or may not be presently water-filled).